fastmachinelearning/hls4ml/README.md

 hls4ml.utils.fetch_example_list()
 ```

-### Building a project with Xilinx Vivado HLS (after downloading and installing from [here](https://www.xilinx.com/products/design-tools/vivado/integration/esl-design.html))
+### Building a project.
-Note: Vitis HLS is not yet supported.
-Vivado HLS versions between 2018.2 and 2020.1 are recommended.
+We will build the project using Xilinx Vivado HLS, which can be downloaded and installed from [here](https://www.xilinx.com/products/design-tools/vivado/integration/esl-design.html).
+Alongside Vivado HLS, hls4ml also supports Vitis HLS, Intel HLS, Catapult HLS and has some experimental support dor Intel oneAPI.
+The target back-end can be changed using the argument backend when building the model.

 ```Python
 # Use Vivado HLS to synthesize the model